-"Intimate" care is any care which involves washing, touching or carrying out an invasive procedure that most children are able to carry out themselves.
-However, depending on a child's age and stage of development, they may need some support, for example dressing, wiping their bottom after using the toilet and changing underwear following an accident.
+"Intimate" care is any care which involves washing, touching or carrying out a procedure of an intimate nature that most children are able to carry out themselves.
+However, depending on a child's age and stage of development, they may need some support, for example dressing, wiping themselves after using the toilet and changing underwear following an accident.
 Every child has the right to privacy, dignity and a professional approach from all staff when meeting their needs and it is important that staff work in partnership with parents to give the right support to an individual child.
 An intimate care log is kept within both Nursery and Reception areas.